The-Heidi-Suite/heidi.microservices/scripts/README.md

 **What it does:**

-- Generates Prisma clients for all 7 microservices (auth, users, city, core, notification, scheduler, integration)
+- Generates Prisma clients for all 8 microservices (auth, users, city, core, notification, scheduler, integration, admin)
 - Each client is generated to a separate output directory in `node_modules/.prisma/client-<service>`
 - Must be run after any schema changes